SkygearIO/skygear-doc/content/ios/user.md

 ## Changing password

-Sometimes users would want to change their passwords to secure their accounts.
-The following code illustrates the process.
+To change the password of the current user:

 ```obj-c
 [container changePassword:@"oldPassword"